Aristokrat Records

 Aristokrat Records is a Nigerian record label owned by The Aristokrat Group.
 The label operates as a subsidiary of The Aristokrat Group, an African Media & Entertainment company.
 It units includes; Aristokrat 360, Aristokrat Publishing, and Aristokrat Lifestyle.
 On 11 May 2020, Universal Music France announced its partnership with Aristokrat Records, under the watch of The Aristokrat Group, as the label will now distribute under its label services Caroline France, and publish under Universal Music Publishing Group.
-As the joint partnership will also help discover and develop exciting new African talent, giving artistes and songwriters the opportunity to reach global audiences with support from Universal Music Group of companies around the world; say's Piriye in an interview with This Day.
+As the joint partnership will also help discover and develop exciting new African talent, giving artistes and songwriters the opportunity to reach global audiences with support from Universal Music Group of companies around the world; says Piriye in an interview with This Day.

 It services includes, music recording, distribution, merchandising, audiovisual content, music publishing, branding, and management.

 The label is home to recording acts, such as Jujuboy Star, T’neeya, and Ria Sean.
-It also houses producer Kel-P, and Saszy Afroshii; a disc jockey DJ Bally, who also signed a management deal with Aristokrat 360 in 2018.
-Artists formerly signed to the label, include Burna Boy, LeriQ, Kamar, Mojeed, Ozone, Pucado, and Dj Consequence, who served as the first official disc jockey signed to the label.
+It also houses producer Saszy Afroshii; a disc jockey DJ Bally, who also signed a management deal with Aristokrat 360 in 2018.
+Artists formerly signed to the label, include Burna Boy, LeriQ, Kamar, Mojeed, Ozone, Pucado, Kel-P and DJ Consequence, who served as the first official disc jockey signed to the label.
+Ariyike Owolagba was their erstwhile director of operations.